 Step 1: The Science of Perfect Preparation

 Over half of respondents in the Verizon survey recognize that good preparation makes for a good meeting, and it often starts with an important question: Do we even need a meeting?
+What is the science of the perfect virtual meeting?
 Issues to consider:

 |Is there a decision to make or a problem to be solved?||Make sure each meeting is worth having!
 Meetings that are just about sharing information can be perceived as wasteful, pulling team members away from more important tasks – especially when an email would suffice.|